rohbotics/pifi/README.md

 To install from source, run `sudo python setup.py install` in the pifi directory after cloning the repo.

 ## Dependencies
-Note: Don't worry about dependancies if you are installing from debs, they will be installed automatically.
+Note: Don't worry about dependencies if you are installing from debs, they will be installed automatically.

 This package depends on python-networkmanager and python-docopt.